What on Earth is 'Bleisure' Travel ?

 Aside from the usual guidelines for carry-on luggage (like flight luggage restrictions, including flight luggage weight and maximum luggage size, keeping in mind international flight luggage limits do vary from domestic flights), there are other underlying implications and potential complications.
 Whether you’re venturing interstate or overseas for business, corporate travel management etiquette applies, so we’ll investigate the do’s and don'ts that are suggested.
 Excel in your career, and enjoy the perks of being a corporate traveller.

 In some companies, there are specific staff members (such as PA’s) whose duties encompass organising business travel for the team.
 In others, these features may be outsourced to external companies, such as a travel agent, where only a small amount of liaisons are necessary.
 Whatever the case, small or large companies can benefit from the guidance and efficiency of external corporate travel services.
-Look for ATAS accreditation to ensure authorised travel professionals are handling your complete business travel needs, for peace of mind with business trips.
-However, either way, put your hand up to be involved.
+Look for ATAS accreditation to ensure authorised travel professionals are handling your complete business travel needs.

 There’s heaps of aspects to consider before taking off, and being part of the planning process, guarantees there’s no surprises.
 Offering assistance shows your commitment and eagerness, particularly when there’s lots to be done.
 It also ensures you’re across all aspects, to reduce any awkwardness or confusion, regarding responsibilities.